 Let LobsterAnywhere transport you to sunny Spain with lobster paella recipe.
 Skip the hassle of flight delays and long lines at the airport.
 With a few tips and suggestions, you will be serving up this classic Spanish dish with confidence.

-Summer is here and people are getting together and enjoying being able to celebrate once again.
 There are certain dishes that instantly cause people to congregate, and paella is one of them.
 While there are many versions of paella, lobster paella takes the savory Valencian dish to luxurious levels.

 This is a dish that can easily feed a crowd.
 It also allows you to utilize a luxury item like lobster and stretch it out so everyone can enjoy the sweet, succulent king of the sea.
 So mix up a batch of sangria, put on some flamenco music, and let’s break down making lobster paella.

 Paella is an iconic and classic Spanish dish native to the fourth most populous community of Spain, Valencia.
 The name paella actually refers to the shallow, wide frying pan that the dish is prepared in.
 Traditionally prepared over open fire, this rice-based dish is perfect for preparing on the grill while also being easy to prepare on the stove.
 Some less traditional recipes will actually call for you to finish cooking the rice in the oven.